ADHD-Workbench/Habit-Tracker/README.md

 * Day of the month - date field
 * Completed - tickbox

 * User management system - user/password ?
+Authentication providers

+====

+Asynchronous - I explained something else
+Rust - Imperative
+WebAssembly

+I got a couple of thoughts collapsed into one when it came to planning and refactoring.
+I got so much wrong - but what I got right was starting.